 - 3 lbs russet potatoes, peeled and cut into 1" cubes

 - 1/4 cup plus 2 tbsp sour cream

 - 1/2 cup Marsala wine plus a little drizzle

 - Bring a large pot of water to a boil and add potato chunks.
 Let boil for 20-25 minutes or until potato chunks are tender and mash-able.

 - Meanwhile, bring another pot of water to a boil.
 Add kale greens and cover, reducing heat to medium.
 Let kale boil for 5-7 minutes, or until tender.
 Drain kale and squeeze out as much residual moisture as you can from the kale.
 Set aside.

 - Once the potatoes are done, drain the water and put them back in the pot on the stovetop set over low heat.
 Mash them using a potato masher or the back of a fork.

 - Add butter, heavy cream, and sour cream and stir until smooth.

 - Add 1/2 cup of Marsala, garlic, salt, and pepper to the pot and stir until everything is combined again.

 - Drizzle a little bit of Marsala over the reserved kale and stir.
-Add kale to the pot with the mashed potatoes and stir until combined.
+Add kale and grated Parmesan to the pot with the mashed potatoes and stir until combined.
 Serve while warm.